fampat/fampat-civ6-mod-ataglance/README.md

 [h1]At a Glance UI[/h1]

-Just adds some usefull information to the UI, nothing great in amount of changes, but great in amount of information. :)
+Just adds a few small but useful information to the UI, nothing great in amount of changes, but great in amount of information. :)

 [b]Features[/b]
-- Trade-Deal-UI shows all luxuries/strategic (pre GS) ressources and its outgoing/incoming durations.
+- Trade-Deal-UI shows all luxuries/strategic (pre GS) resources and its outgoing/incoming durations.
 - Citizen marker visible on district/wonder-build city-screen.
 - Notification for ending importing trade-deals.
+- Dynamic range-overlay for quick range checking with city and district-highlighting (industrial, entertainment and waterpark)

 [b]Whats next?[/b]
 - Nothing planned at the moment.